14,265 feet (12th highest)

 USGS Quad: Idaho Spring/Loveland Pass

 Click here to purchase Trails Illustrated® maps for this route.

-Recommended Route Summit Lake, via Mount Spalding—use of this route will help to reduce impacts to this Fourteener’s fragile alpine environments.
+Summit Lake, via Mount Spalding—use of this route will help to reduce impacts to this Fourteener’s fragile alpine environment.
 For detailed route information including pictures, maps, and elevation profiles, click here.

 The above information does not replace the need to consult additional maps and Colorado Fourteener Guidebooks for more detailed route descriptions.
 We suggest checking multiple resources before departing on any hike.
 Keep in mind that not all guidebooks list this recommended route and that each guidebook’s description or route name may vary slightly.

 Note: This route is likely not in a guidebook, the Forest Service is in the process of constructing a systems trail for this route.